 2. An explanation of how the factors that caused the delay have been resolved, or what steps are being taken to prevent further delays.

-3. A schedule for completion of the degree, including anticipated quarter of graduation.
+3. A schedule for completion of the degree, including the anticipated quarter of graduation.
 Master’s students writing a thesis requesting time limit extensions should address the following as appropriate:

-- Is literature review complete?
+- Is the literature review complete?